ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-managing-project-design-assets-within-git-repositories.markdown

 ---
 layout: post
-title: "Managing project design assets within git repositories: A simple solution"
+title: "Managing Project Design Assets in Git Repositories: A Simple Solution"
 excerpt: How to use Dropbox to sync the files you don't want to check in
 tags: git bash scripts guides projects ubuntu
 date: 2011-10-21 23:25:47 +0800
 ---

-When you're creating logos or icons for a project in a `git` repository, have you ever wondered where you should store those `.psd` or `.xcf` files?
+When you're creating logos or icons for a project that uses `git`, have you ever wondered where you should store those `.psd` or `.xcf` files?
 Do you commit all of your raw design files, or does it put you off that any changes to those files will bloat your repository?